-Line 404.1-404.4 revenues should be divided between local exchange service provided using non-VoIP methods (Lines 404.1 and 404.2) and using interconnected VoIP (Lines 404.3 and Line 404.4).
-Revenue from non-VoIP plans that include interstate calling as part of the flat monthly fee should be reported on Line 404.1 and revenue from other non-VoIP local exchange services plans should be reported on Line 404.2.
-Consistent with the filer's books of account, Line 404.1 should include all revenues associated with flat-rate calling plans that allow customers to make fixed local and interstate long distance calls for at least some specified time periods.
-For revenues reported on Line 401.1, the filer must attribute a portion of the flat monthly charge to local exchange service and an appropriate portion to toll service.
-Of the portion attributed to toll service, an appropriate share must be identified as interstate and international and shown in columns (d) and (e).
-If the toll portion is accounted as revenue for an affiliate, that affiliate must show these revenues on Line 404.1 and may not include these revenues on Line 414.
-Line 404.2 should include all revenues billed for fixed local service that does not include interstate toll calling as part of the flat monthly charge.
+Line 404.1-404.5 revenues should be divided between local exchange service provided using non-interconnected VoIP methods (Line 404.1, Line 404.2, and Line 404.3) and service provided using interconnected VoIP (Line 404.4 and Line 404.5).
+Revenue from non-interconnected VoIP plans that include interstate calling as part of the flat monthly fee should be reported on Line 404.1 and Line 404.2, with the local service portion reported on Line 404.2.
+If the revenue from the toll portion of such service is attributed to an affiliate, that affiliate must report such revenues on Line 404.2, not on Line 414.
+Revenue from non-interconnected VoIP local exchange services plans that do not include interstate calling should be reported on Line 404.3.

-Local exchange service provided via interconnected VoIP service should be reported in Lines 404.3 or 404.4 depending on whether the revenues are earned from interconnected VoIP offered in conjunction with a broadband connection (Line 404.3) or independent of the broadband connection (Lines 404.4).34 The filer must attribute a portion of the flat monthly charge to local exchange service and an appropriate portion of this local exchange revenue must be identified as interstate and shown in column (d).
-We note that for incumbent local exchange carriers the interstate subscriber line charge represents the interstate portion of local exchange service revenues.
+Local service provided via interconnected VoIP service revenues should be reported in Lines 404.4 or 404.5 depending on whether the revenues are earned from interconnected VoIP service offered in conjunction with a broadband connection (Line 404.4) or independent of the broadband connection (Lines 404.5).40 We note that for incumbent local exchange carriers the interstate subscriber line charge represents the interstate portion of local exchange service revenues.
 These amounts are separate from toll revenues and correspond to the costs associated with allowing customers to originate and terminate interstate calls.
-Interconnected VoIP providers must make a similar allocation.
-In contrast to the treatment for other combined local and long distance services, the portion of interconnected VoIP charges that correspond to toll services should be reported on Line 414.2 (see below).
+Interconnected VoIP providers not reporting based on the safe harbor must make a similar allocation as well as determine the appropriate portion of revenues to allocate to interstate and international toll service.